geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Her fairy dreams of happiness and love:

 " When, with the cheerful confidence of youth,
-" I listen'd, Alfred ! to thy vows of truth,
+" I listen'd, Alfred! to thy vows of truth,
 " And thought thy love so sure a source of joy,
 " The storms of life might pass unheeded by.
-" Oh ! whither art thou fled, what bonds restrain,
+" Oh! whither art thou fled, what bonds restrain,
 " What spells delude thee, or what walls detain:"

 The captive ceased; for who is yonder knight,
-And who yon nymph ?
+And who yon nymph?
 So sudden was the sight,
 It almost seemed that fancy but defined 330

 Those forms so strongly imaged in her mind;